About the Knee

 - An audible “pop” at the moment of injury

-Stress fractures have three main causes.
+Stress fractures have three leading causes:

-Cause 2.
-Repetitive impact while using improper footwear or form.
+- Repetitive impact while using improper footwear or form.

-Cause 3.
-Weakened bones due to osteoporosis.
+- Weakened bones due to osteoporosis.

 Patella Tendon Tear

-Sprains and strains are very common injuries that share very common causes and symptoms.
+Sprains and strains are very common injuries that share common causes and symptoms.
 However, they both involve different parts of the body.